|Tamimi is crowded by admirers at Amman airport on the day |

 Tamimi explicitly breached the conditions of her commutation-of-sentence almost from the first day after her release.
 Under the terms of the release she is obliged, if Israel can re-capture her, to go back to prison and complete her 16 life terms.
 Does all of this entitle Tamimi to what the article calls "quiet life"?
 But wait, it gets worse.In an interview with Al Jazeera at her home in the Jordanian capital, Amman, Tamimi said that her ordeal with the US extradition request started last September when she was arrested by the Jordanian branch of Interpol while she was driving to visit her parents.
 After spending one night in jail, she posted bail and started her legal fight against her extradition through Jordanian courts, which ended last Tuesday, seven months later.

 Our comment: Who is "the Jordanian branch of Interpol"?
 They probably mean the Jordanian police.
-Interpol doesn't have police.
-It connects police forces around the world with information and co-ordination.
+Interpol doesn't have its own police.
+Instead it connects police forces around the world by means of information and co-ordination.
 And that's an ordeal?
 For a convicted, confessed mass murderer?
 Taken into custody for a single night and then released?
 Knowing something about the kind of extremist values Al Jazeera espouses, we shouldn't be surprised by the undisguised way this reporter spins the interview.
 But it's infuriating to us to see how seriously they are taken as a credible source of news and analysis.When asked why she thinks the US government decided to go after her after all these years, and after she was tried, convicted and served time in Israeli jails, she said: "I was really shocked at the American behaviour.

 Our comment: The claim that she's shocked is laughable.
 Her post-2011 high profile terror incitement activities make her liable to re-imprisonment by Israel.
 We assume that's why she has never ventured further than certain parts of the Arab world in the past 6 years: to Algeria, Kuwait, Lebanon, Qatar, Tunisia and Yemen.
 And if she's not aware of Title 18, United States Code Section 2332a(a)(1) which prohibits using a weapon of mass destruction against a US citizen outside the US then she should.
 She's a journalist and nowhere near as naive as she now pretends to be.
 Also: she should get better lawyers."The US government, who is always trying to solve the problems of the world, especially in the Middle East, has decided to go after one woman for no obvious reasons."